Home AsiaOn the olive oil trail in Anatolia, Turkey

 Visiting the Aydın Province

-Our journey continued further South, but still staying near the Aegean Sea, as we went to the Aydın province, which is famous for its fig production, considered among the best in the world, and its lush olive trees.
-The province is also known for its artisanal traditions, notably the production of textiles and carpets.
-Every year, events and festivals celebrate the cultural richness and local products of the region.
-It is also, like Izmir, a province rich in history and archaeological sites (such as Didyma, which I mention below).
+Our journey continued further south, but still keeping close to the Aegean Sea, as we headed to the Aydın province, which is famous for its production of figs—considered some of the best in the world—and its lush olive trees.
+The province is also known for its artisanal traditions, particularly the production of textiles and carpets.
+Every year, events and festivals celebrate the region’s cultural richness and local products.
+Like Izmir, it is also a province rich in history and archaeological sites (such as Didyma, which I mention below).

-The third largest temple in the ancient Greek world, the Temple of Apollo obviously impresses with its size.
-Huge columns, still partially standing, formed the framework of a high place of pilgrimage.
-Indeed, besides the famous oracle of Delphi, the one in this temple was just as famous for its omens, good or bad.
-One can easily imagine the emotion of the pilgrims of the time arriving in front of such a vast and imposing building.
+As the third-largest temple in the ancient Greek world, the Temple of Apollo is obviously impressive due to its size.
+Immense columns, some still standing, formed the framework of this high place of pilgrimage.
+Indeed, in addition to the famous oracle of Delphi, the one at this temple was just as famous for its omens, whether good or bad.
+It is easy to imagine the emotion of the pilgrims of the time as they arrived in front of such a vast and imposing building.
 The latter was located in the ancient city of Didyma.
-The temple lost its importance completely in 385 AD, and with the spread of Christianity, the construction of the temple was never completed.
+The temple completely lost its importance in 385 AD, and with the spread of Christianity, the construction of the temple was never completed.

-Visiting the Temple of Apollo is a fairly unique opportunity to dive into the history of Ancient Greece and to better understand the central role of oracles in the religious and political life of the era.
-I recommend – once again – if possible to visit with a guide, because despite the presence of explanatory signs, it is the kind of site that needs a human to revive the scale and beauty of such a place.
+Visiting the Temple of Apollo is a fairly unique opportunity to dive into the history of ancient Greece and to better understand the central role of oracles in the religious and political life of the era.
+I recommend—once again—if possible, to visit with a guide, because despite the presence of explanatory signs, it is the kind of site that needs a human to bring the scale and beauty of such a place back to life.

 Ruins of the Temple of Apollo in Didyma, Turkey, with standing columns.